Sun Valley Solar Blog

 Utility pricing in Arizona operates under the traditional cost-of-service model, where regulated utilities recover their expenses and invest in infrastructure through customer rates.
 In its 2025 rate case, APS states that the proposed adjustment is “essential to cover the cost of delivering power to customers’ homes and businesses, including infrastructure upgrades.”
 Source: Rate Case: 2025 Update

 In practice, this means that when Arizona’s power utilities invest in new infrastructure, grid upgrades, or additional generation capacity, those costs are ultimately passed through to customers.
 As population growth accelerates and energy-intensive industries continue migrating to the state, utilities will require even more investment to keep up.
 This is why APS, SRP, and other providers continue to seek rate increases—and why that trend is expected to continue indefinitely.
-Solar, even without the 30% homeowner credit, becomes a logical response to the growing and unavoidable burden of funding an ever-expanding grid.
+Going solar is the only logical response to the growing and unavoidable burden of funding an ever-expanding grid, because making your own electricity is the only alternative in an unregulated electrical market like Arizona

 With Our No Competition Utility Market, Solar Remains the Only Alternative